The Phiaton BT460 Bluetooth Headphones are a closed-back dynamic driver portable headphone with BT capability. They are priced at $199.

 Paired with my Samsung J7 phone, I get some hiss that I am not fond of but I do not fault the Phiaton here at all.
 I mention only because with better output, comes a better response on the BT460 it seems.
 Via my USB AZIO Bluetooth device, I hear the same static as my phone.
 With a newer iPhone, I near no static.

 Point here is that it seems the BT460 picks up on static hum via BT but is capable of very clean sound if the source Bluetooth device is in turn…very good.
 These same tests with some other BT headphones resulted in opposite results, so it is possible that the BT460 is not fond of older generation BT functions on cell phones and older style USB Bluetooth adapters.

-On the right earpiece, there is a touch bar that you can toggle with a finger to raise volume up and down.
+On the right earpiece, there is a touch bar that you can toggle with a finger to raise the volume up and down.
 Sadly, it just isn’t super easy to get right for me and I often find myself swiping up and receiving no volume change.
 Not always.
-Sometimes, it works like a charm, then just stops working all together.
+Sometimes, it works like a charm, then just stops working altogether.

 I don’t want them to.
 I don’t want any controls on the bottom of the cups, they need to be on the top to prevent all that.

 This is a good headphone, I can’t see anyone questioning that.
 It has some issues with bass and treble density and I think that could easily be tweaked with a driver re-tune.
 I also think the treble is just a bit too middle ground to exist on top of the very nice midrange.
 For vocals, this is probably the go-to BT headphone I’ve come across.

 I think that port/hatch needs to go in the next model, make sure that never gets designed in again.
 I’d also prefer buttons on the top of the cups, instead of the bottom.
 That way, they don’t be as obstructive as often.